h2oai/h2o-llmstudio/README.md

 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/philippsinger/h2o-llm-studio-cli/) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1-OYccyTvmfa3r7cAquw8sioFFPJcn4R9?usp=sharing)

 ## What's New
 - [PR ABC](https://github.com/h2oai/h2o-llmstudio/pull/ABS) User secrets are now handled more securely and flexible.
 Support for handling secrets using the 'keyring' library was added.
-User settings are tried to be migrated automatically using the keyring library if possible.
-Please follow the logs for more information.
+User settings are tried to be migrated automatically using the keyring library.
+Please monitor the logs for more information.
 - [PR 152](https://github.com/h2oai/h2o-llmstudio/pull/152) Add RLHF functionality for fine-tuning LLMs.
 - [PR 132](https://github.com/h2oai/h2o-llmstudio/pull/131) Add 4bit training that allows training of larger LLM backbones with less GPU memory.
 See [here](https://huggingface.co/blog/4bit-transformers-bitsandbytes) for a comprehensive summary of this method.
 - [PR 40](https://github.com/h2oai/h2o-llmstudio/pull/40) Added functionality for supporting nested conversations in data.
 A new `parent_id_column` can be selected for datasets to support tree-like structures in your conversational data.
 Additional `augmentation` settings have been added for this feature.